Oatmeal Blueberry Crumb Cake

 Important Tips to Remember

 Butter temperature: after testing this recipe a few times, I realized it’s super important to make sure the butter for the cake and crumble topping is room temperature – meaning it’s soft at the touch but still holds it shape.
-It should not be soft or melty.
+It should not be super soft or melty.
 This can cause the butter to melt in the oven quickly and cause the cake to not bake properly.

 Switch up the fruit: adjust this recipe to your liking, swap blueberries with fresh raspberries or blackberries instead.